awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

     This is the destination for the local model in the Lambda runtime namespace\.
 When you deploy the group, AWS IoT Greengrass retrieves the source model package and then extracts the contents to the specified directory\.
 **Note**
  We strongly recommend that you use the exact path provided for your local path\.
 Using a different local model destination path in this step causes some troubleshooting commands provided in this tutorial to be inaccurate\.
 If you use a different path, you must set up a `MODEL_PATH` environment variable that uses the exact path you provide here\.
-For information about environment variables, see [AWS Lambda Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html)\.
+For information about environment variables, see [AWS Lambda environment variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html)\.

 1. Under **Identify resource owner and set access permissions**, choose **No OS group**\.